Can I Get My Security Deposit Back?

 The landlord may not bring copies to court.
 If you do not keep copies, it will be hard to prove you gave proper notice, left a forwarding address, or even paid a deposit in the first place.

 Ideally, your landlord should inspect the place while you are there, and still living there.
-That way you can take care of any problems before the landlord does the move-out inspection.
+Then you can take care of any problems before the landlord does the move-out inspection.

 If this is not possible, ask a neighbor or friend who is willing to be a witness in court to inspect your place.
 Ask the person to fill out a checklist like the one you got when you moved in.